But despite Andorra’s growing popularity with a global audience, London is still a leading jumping off point for most of you visiting here.

 Note that Andorra is perched high in the Pyrenees and a few factors mean that more planning goes into making the London to Andorra route than a jaunt to Paris or a quick hop to Amsterdam.

 Andorra does not have its own airport.
-And no plans are underway to build one — especially on the scale that could handle large jets making London to Andorra flights.
+And no plans are underway to build one — especially on the scale that could handle large jets frequently seen in other tourist hot spots.

 Luckily, there are several nearby airports with regular connections from London.
 We’ll get into the details of these options in a moment.